RobbenRibery/TuoTuo/readme.md

 ![Perplexity over 100 iteration](images/generated_doc_perplexities.png)

-- Check out the top 5 words for each topic according to the variational inference parameter: $\lambda$
+- Check out the top 5 words for each topic according to the variational inference parameter: $`\lambda`$

 ```python
 for topic_index in range(lda._lambda_.shape[0]):